Marshall Anderson, chair

 We have exciting news for you and your students!
-We have $5,000 to give away to schools who would like to attend a matinee performance.
-You will receive Free Tickets when you register by June 30, 2019.
+We still have $1,300 to give away to schools who would like to attend a matinee performance.
 (The free tickets are on a first-come-first-served basis based on financial need, for one performance this year.
 Sign up early.)
 Study guides will be available for your classroom that connect directly to Wisconsin Learning Standards in Theatre, English Language Arts, and Social Studies.

 Twelfth Night by William Shakespeare

 Directed by Sara J. Griffin

 10:00 a.m., Tuesday, November 19, 2019 (178 seats)

 10:00 a.m., Wednesday, November 20, 2019 (225 seats)